-II.B.4.
-Core Faculty

-Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows.
-(Core)

-Background and Intent: Core faculty members are critical to the success of fellow education.
-They support the program leadership in developing, implementing, and assessing curriculum, mentoring fellows, and assessing fellows' progress toward achievement of competence in and the autonomous practice of the specialty.
-Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program.
-Core faculty members may also be selected for their specific expertise and unique contribution to the program.
+II.B.3.
+Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Anesthesiology or the American Osteopathic Board of Anesthesiology, or possess qualifications judged acceptable to the Review Committee. ^(Core) II.B.3.b).(1).(a) Other qualifications that are acceptable to the Review Committee include certification in critical care medicine or its affiliated subspecialties by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA). ^(Core) II.B.3.c) Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. ^(Core) II.B.4.
+Core Faculty Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows. ^(Core) education.
+They su assessing curriculu achievement of cor faculty members sh the program, permi tent: Core faculty members are critical to the success of fellow pport the program leadership in developing, implementing, and um, mentoring fellows, and assessing fellows' progress toward npetence in and the autonomous practice of the specialty.
+Core hould be selected for their broad knowledge of and involvement in tting them to effectively evaluate the program.
+Core faculty be selected for their specific expertise and unique contribution to members may also be selected for their specific expertise and unique contribution to the program.
 Core faculty members are engaged in a broad range of activities, which may vary across programs and specialties.
 Core faculty members provide clinical teaching and supervision of fellows, and also participate in non-clinical activities related to fellow education and program administration.
 Examples of these non-clinical activities include, but are not limited to, interviewing and selecting fellow applicants, providing didactic instruction, mentoring fellows, simulation exercises, completing the annual ACGME Faculty Survey, and participating on the program's Clinical Competency Committee, Program Evaluation Committee, and other GME committees.